apryakhin/legion.stanford.edu/tutorial02.md

 `index_space_task` field is set to true.
 Next, index space tasks can find the point they are responsible for executing in the `index_point` field.
-The `index_point` field is a `DomainPoint` which is the general form of a `Point` type.
+The `index_point` field is a `DomainPoint` which is a type-erased form of a `Point` type.
 Lines 61-62 show how a task can make use of the `index_point` field.
 Finally, the `local_arglen` and `local_arg` fields contain the `TaskArgument` values